tarasmatsyk/tarasmatsyk.com/content/posts/3-how-to-custom-email-address.md

 Again, if you are asking this question only now, you probably do not need one...
 Funny?
 Why does this guy write on stuff that I do not need at the moment.
 The reason is simple, I hope you do, at some point.
-And when you do need to make a desicion - you will have the knowledge.
+And when you do need to make a decision - you will have the knowledge.

 ### Why do people use anything except gmail?